-- Twenty-four percent of weather-related car crashes happen on snowy, slushy, or icy pavement, while 15 percent happen as snow or sleet fall.
-Take extra precautions and be prepared when going out on the roadways in winter weather.
+- Twenty-four percent of weather-related car crashes happen on snowy, slushy, or icy pavement, while 15 percent happen as snow or sleet falls.
+Take extra precautions and be prepared when going on the roadways in winter weather.

 - More than 1,300 people are killed, and more than 116,800 people suffer personal injury in motor vehicle accidents that occur on snowy, slushy, or icy pavement annually.

 - Almost 900 people are killed, and nearly 76,000 people are injured each year in motor vehicle crashes during snowfall or sleet.